The Patrons of Lyme Regis Museum and the Friends of Lyme Regis Museum

 Previously he was Director of International Programmes at the Wellcome Trust, where he funded research tackling major health problems.
 He has been a consultant to the World Health Organization and acts as an advisor to Governments, museums, scientific organisations and charities.

 Professor Sir Ghillean Prance was Director of the Royal Botanic Gardens, Kew.
-In his explorations of Amazonia he collected over 350 new species of plants.
-He is the author of 21 books, holds 15 honorary doctorates and is a Fellow of the Royal Society.
-He received the Victoria Medal of Honour from the Royal Horticultural Society in 1999.
+In his 39 expeditions to Amazonia he collected over 350 new species of plants.
+He is the author of 23 books and over 600 scientific and general articles, holds 15 honorary doctorates and is a Fellow of the Royal Society.
+He received the International Cosmos Prize from Japan in 1993 and the Victoria Medal of Honour from the Royal Horticultural Society in 1999.

 He was made a Commander of the Order of the Southern Cross by the President of Brazil and received the Order of the Rising Sun from the Emperor of Japan.
 He continues to be active in the conservation of the tropical rainforest.
-He is a board member of the Amazon Charitable Trust, the Brazilian Atlantic Rainforest Trust and the Exbury Gardens Trust.
-He is President of the Wildflower Society, Nature in Art and the International Tree Foundation.
+He is a board member of the US National Tropical Botanical Garden, and until recently of the Exbury Gardens Trust.
+He is President of the Wildflower Society, The Brazilian Atlantic Rainforest Trust, Nature in Art and the International Tree Foundation.

 Sir Crispin Tickell GCMG KVCO